 The role of an elevator installer and repairer is one of those menial jobs that is usually taken for granted.
 To everyone’s surprise, it’s ranked among the highest-paid jobs without a degree.
 And given the conditions they work under—confined and claustrophobic spaces using heavy machinery and being available 24/7—it’s no wonder why they’re paid well.

-Elevator installers typically make close to $100,000.
+Elevator mechanics typically make close to $100,000.
 No growth or change in employment is projected in the upcoming ten years.
 Still, there are an average of 2,100 openings every year.

 To thrive in this position, you must have a high school diploma or equivalent and obtain skills and experience through an apprenticeship.